All Episodes

 They don't have any real criticisms that are valid as it relates to his foreign policy.

-Well, that will divide America in a way that will, it's that'll be irreparable damage.
+Well, that will divide America in a way that will, that'll be irreparable damage.

-Because if you think red states are not gonna are gonna accept that people in New York, Illinois, Chicago, and San Francisco, California, the sanctuary state.
+Because if you think red states are going to accept that people in New York, Illinois, Chicago, and San Francisco, California, the Sanctuary States, it's not going to happen.

 And they all want to pay for health care for illegal immigrants, and they all want open borders, and they all want a pathway to citizenship for those that did not respect our laws and sovereignty.